ssingh0110/pypso/README.md

-"PSO Implementation In Python 2.7"
+"A Tutorial on Particle Swarm Optimization Implementation In Python 2.7"